anirudhaangiras/Bellabeat-Data_Analysis-Case-Study/README.md

 *weightLogInfo_merged:*
 - Changed Date column from text to Date time.
+- Created filters to check for missing values.
 - Changed WeightKg, WeightPounds and BMI columns to Number.
 - Dropped Fat column as it contained only two values.
 - COUNTUNIQUE function showed entries from 8 unique participants.

 *dailyActivity_merged:*
 - Changed ActivityDate column from text to Date.
+- Created filters to check for missing values.
 - Changed VeryActiveDistance, ModeratelyActiveDistance, LightActiveDistance and SedentaryActiveDistance to Number.
 - COUNTUNIQUE function showed entries from 33 unique participants.

 *dailyCalories_merged*
 - Changed ActivityDate column from text to Date.
+- Created filters to check for missing values.
 - COUNTUNIQUE function showed entries from 33 unique participants.

 *dailySteps_merged*
 - Changed ActivityDate column from text to Date.
+- Created filters to check for missing values.
 - COUNTUNIQUE function showed entries from 33 unique participants.